P-Attapon/TT1PlasmaColumnPosition/README.md

 # TT1PlasmaColumnPosition

 This repository contains the python implemented code for calculation of Toroidal Filament Model (with linear time complexity) and Optical Boundary Reconstruction (OFIT) in Thailand Tokamak-1 with the aim to calculate plasma column position within the tokamak and provide foundation for future real-time negative-feedback control.
-The details of theoretical background and implication are shown in "ANALYSIS OF PLASMA POSITION IN THAILAND TOKAMAK-1 USING TOROIDAL FILAMENT MODEL.pdf" to be signed and publised in MUIC library database.
+The details of theoretical background and implication are shown in "ANALYSIS OF PLASMA POSITION IN THAILAND TOKAMAK-1 USING TOROIDAL FILAMENT MODEL.pdf" also avaiable in MUIC's library database.

 # Usage